 - High insulin levels/insulin resistance

-How To Cut Back on Sugar and Go Sugar Free
+How To Cut Back on Sugar and Adapt a Sugar Free Lifestyle

 1. Up your protein intake to help stabilize blood sugar levels and reduce cravings.
 Protein requires more work for the body to digest and therefore leaves us feeling fuller for longer.
 Protein also slows the absorption of sugar during a meal.
 I recommend eating a quality protein source with every meal and snack throughout the day to help curb hunger and to moderate sugar cravings.